 - Upgrading existing mechanical and utility systems

-The project is a continuation of the restoration of the Children’s District that began with the Conservancy’s recently completed restoration of the Dairy.
+The Conservancy completed this restoration in June 2023.
+The project was a continuation of the restoration of the Children’s District that began with the Conservancy’s restoration of the Dairy.

 Nearby Projects